leklachu/endless-sky-syndicate/1-rescue.md

 	+ FW line contemporary: 50 days to fw occupy north
 		* (todo) include this in ScS here or next

-# side jobs:

-- transport an alpha unknowingly [todo?]
+# Extra jobs and missions:

-Syndicate espionage further side jobs [TODO]
+Syndicate espionage further side jobs: ScS Spy/Fly __

-- 2 Lionheart Industries/Epsilon Leonis
+- Betelgeuse
-- 3 Tarazed/Wayfarer
+- Tarazed/Wayfarer
-- 4 Southbound Shipyards / Zug
+- Southbound Shipyards / Zug
+- Lionheart Industries/Epsilon Leonis
-- 5 Megaparsec/Sunracer
+- Megaparsec/Sunracer
+- Deep sky / Asgard/Naos
+- Kraz/rust
+- Lovelace Labs Pilot,Carbuncle/Elnath ; Ada/Aldebaran
+- [todo] Delta V Solace/Pherkad

-- WCW thinks so too... for his own company
+WC thinks espionage is good too... for his own company [todo]

-	+ espionage/etc against other companies within syndicate
+- espionage/etc against other companies within syndicate
-		* e.g. transport other CEO/execs & listen in to meeting or drop in wrong place
+	+ e.g. transport other CEO/execs & listen in to meeting or drop in wrong place

-check in with Franz after suspension ScS Suck-up
+transport alphas to/from Buccaneer Bay (ScS Alpha Back/Forth)

+Side-arc to help the wives.
+ScS Wifery 2..

+- 2a, Lily contacts you
+	+ of her own initiative: A&M still on holiday
+	+ Found info on another two of WC's wives. want to help?
+- 2b, Jennifer on Hippocrates/Alnair:
+	+ take written message, gift and explain
+	+ good reaction
-- if on Hephaestus between Rescue and Reform,
+- 2c,d, Susanna on Tinker/Diphda:
-	+ "do you want to go and see Franz to explain your side of the story"
-	+ but no chance
-	+ N.B. requires first Reform mission called "ScS Call to Aid"
+	+ accuses you of lying, threatens to expose you to WC
+	+ Amanda turns up
+	+ future: better to find out a bit more about each wife before revealing
+- 2e, (optional) Take Amanda on to Canyon to get to know another wife
+	+ 30-35 day break
+	+ [todo] check declining 2e
+- 3a, Lily contacts.
+	+ [todo] (done?) account for whether end-split w/ WC has happened
+- 3b, Felicity is stuck.
+Wants to leave WC but fears repercussions
+- 3c, kill a pirate who will hunt Felicity if she leaves
+- 3d, Take Felicity to Humanika to make a new start
+- 4a,b, (Lily contacts) WC courting a new girl
+- 4c, be transport for her hen party, look for opportunity
+- 4d, flyby of charity fundraiser by Maurissa with her and WC
+	+ Gael is shallow; want's WC's wealth, vows to get Maurissa "the other wife" cut out
+- OR 4e, party venue next to WC's meeting on Burthen
+	+ Gale thinks Watersoft is collapsing; dumps WC

+- help them to find out who each other are, and to plot for their safety, happiness, emancipation
+	+ and optionally WCW's downfall

 # notes and TODO: